Lightnet/reactgraphdb/README.md

   </>
 }
 ```
-# Dev local network
+# Dev local network:
-  Note that firewall or other program monitor the network will block the local address access.
+ - The firewall or other program monitor the network will block the local address access.

-  Note two that http:// will redirect to https://
+ - Two that http:// will redirect to https:// it depend on the broswer will force to change the secure one.